 - Type of operation

-It is important to inspect hood filters on a regular basis for wear or damage.
-When a filter is damaged, it cannot effectively do its job and becomes a fire hazard.
+It is important to regularly inspect hood filters for wear or damage.
+When a filter is damaged, it cannot effectively do its job, thus paving the way for a potential fire hazard and health inspection citation.
 If a filter is worn, clogged, damaged, or has excessive grease build up, it should be replaced right away.

-When purchasing a new hood filter, it is important to know that the actual size of the filter is about half an inch less than the size listed.
+When purchasing a new exhaust hood filter, it is important to keep in mind the actual size of the filter is approximately half an inch less than the size listed.
 There is no standard sizing for hood filters.
-Keep baffles vertical to measure your filter and know that the vertical dimension is followed by the horizontal dimension.
+Keep baffles vertical to measure your filter and know the vertical dimension is followed by the horizontal dimension.

 Hood Filter Cleaning

-Regular upkeep of your hood filter keeps your kitchen safe.
-If the filters are ignored, grease can build up and cause a number of problems including poor air quality, excess heat, increased utility costs, and fire hazard.
-A regular cleaning schedule will prolong the life of your filter and the overall system, but keeping a safe and clean kitchen.
+Regular filter upkeep keeps your kitchen safe, your staff comfortable, and your business out of hot water as far as local codes are concerned.
+If filter maintenance in neglected, grease can build up and cause several issues including poor air quality, excess heat, increased utility costs, fire hazards, etc. A regular cleaning schedule will prolong the life of your filter and the overall exhaust hood system, while keeping a safe and clean kitchen space.